eltimsy/Chattyapp/README.md

 ### Project Overview
 A react app that is similar to a chat room.
 Uses websockets to allow real-time updates in chat messages.
 App also assigns a colour to each user and users can type messages or add image URLS.

+## Learned to use:
+Built to learn to use React, Babel and Webpack

 ### Usage
 Install the dependencies and start the server.